CRINC2022/CRINC2022/README.md

-# CRINC: Category Regularization and Instance Noise-Cleaning for Webly Supervised Fine-Grained Recognition
+# Category Regularization and Instance Noise-Cleaning for Webly Supervised Fine-Grained Recognition

 Introduction
 ------------
-This is the source code for our paper **CRINC: Category Regularization and Instance Noise-Cleaning for Webly Supervised Fine-Grained Recognition**
+This is the source code for our paper **Category Regularization and Instance Noise-Cleaning for Webly Supervised Fine-Grained Recognition**

 Network Architecture
 --------------------